Tomorrow's Yesterdays

+The development behind Tomorrow's Yesterdays began shortly after the start of the COVID-19 pandemic lockdowns in 2020.
+According to Little Boots, the album was entirely self-produced in order to secure full ownership over her own music, and was funded by her fans through Patreon subscriptions.
+She also cited that the fans "totally shaped" the album, and provided a mixture of feedback and suggestions throughout its entire development.
+Tomorrow's Yesterdays is heavily inspired by the disco era, with inspirations from 1970s and 1980s artists.
+Little Boots also cites the piano as the centerpiece of Tomorrow's Yesterdays, and calls the album a "parallel" to her first studio album, Hands (2009).

+Upon release, Tomorrow's Yesterdays received positive reviews from music journalists, who praised Little Boots' departure from her regular themes, while also commending the album's style, uniqueness, personality, and homage to the disco era.
+Nearly two weeks after the album's release, Tomorrow's Yesterdays topped the Official Album Downloads Chart during the week of 31 March 2022.

 Production

 Hesketh has stated that the entire album was completely funded from donations and subscriptions on Patreon.
 Through the site, she also shared "the songwriting and album making process the whole way through", and that the fans "totally shaped" the album as she was able to get feedback on demos and artwork directly from her audience before release.

 Hesketh describes the album as "DIY disco pop", citing 70s artists like Elton John, Carole King, and the Bee Gees as inspiration - much of the album's promotion would occur whilst playing the ABBA Voyage tour.
 She said the decision to self-produce the album was one of some "necessity", given production took place largely during the COVID-19 pandemic.